dylanaraps/neofetch/README.md

 Thanks to:

-- metakirby5: Providing great feedback as well as ideas for the script.

-- Screenfetch:
+- `Screenfetch`:
     - I've used some snippets as a base for a few functions in this script.
     - I've used the ascii art from here.
+- `metakirby5`: Providing great feedback as well as ideas for the script.

-- @jrgz: Helping me test the Mac OS X version.
+- `@jrgz`: Helping me test the Mac OS X version.

-- @xDemonessx: Helping me test the Windows version.
+- `@xDemonessx`: Helping me test the Windows version.
+- `@tudurom`: Helping me test **everything**.

-- Everyone else who has helped test the script and given feedback.
+- Everyone else who has helped test the script, given feedback or reported bugs.

 <!-- }}} -->